Many of our New Orleans Restaurants are kid-friendly...

 Daisy Dukes Restaurant

-Located in the French quarter, right around the corner from the aquarium, you have options for where you'd like to find authentic, affordable New Orleans food.
+Located in the French quarter, right around the corner from the aquarium, you have many options for where you'd like to find authentic, affordable New Orleans food.
 Hailed by local magazines and travel sites alike, Daisy Duke's Restuarant offers great poboys, crawfish, and a 24-hour breakfast.

 House of Blues